JohnWSweeney/weatherApp/README.md

 I wanted a project that would develop my coding skills and also do something useful.
 Building v1 required learning json and improved my understanding of data structures, functions, program architeture, and basic data analysis.
 I also wanted this project to be free to write and use, so I was limited to open-source data.
 Fortunately, the US National Weather Service (NWS) provides a free API with lots of interesting weather day to play with.

 ### Design Overview
-The US National Weather Service API requires the user to provide latitude and longitude coordinates to receive a forecast.
+The NWS API requires the user to provide latitude and longitude coordinates to receive a forecast.
 Convieniently, the US Census Bureau has a free API that returns coordinates (via json) for an address.

 So the basic order of operations is as follows:
 - Ask user for address.